M2FM diskette format

 The software mentioned, "cwtool" and also "cw", are from Karsten Scheibler's web site.
 These are parts of a Linux based software package for the Catweasel Mark 4 floppy disk controller.
 The site has links to providers of other software tools for the Catweasel.
 The cw and cwtool programs are reported to copy into the image file, the sectors per track in LOGICAL order, not merely copying their PHYSICAL order.
 Put another way, there is no "interleave" in the image copy.

 Allison Parent posted about M2FM, as part of the Catweasel discussion above.
-Allison posted:
+Bottom line, DEC did not use M2FM, they used a mix of single and double density, as will be described here.

 They must have confused RX01 (8" SD easily read) with the custom